Vertex Shader

 View Frustum and Projection Transform

-Because the world space is no longer needed, denote the basis of the view space by {x, y, z} instead of {u, v, n} simply because {x, y, z} is more familiar.
+is more familiar.
 In the view space, define how much of the space to see.
 For this, give 4 parameters:

-• aspect for the field of view’s aspect ratio
+for the field of view’s aspect ration

-• f for the distance from EYE to the ‘far clipping plane’
+for the distance from EYE to the ‘far clipping plane’

 This set of 4 parameters defines a truncated pyramid whose apex is located at EYE, as shown in the following figure.
 It is called view frustum.